China's Kuaishou to open books for $5 bln Hong Kong IPO next week -sources

 An exact valuation for Kuaishou will be determined after the meetings that are due to be held this week, the sources said.

-A deal of at least $5 billion would be a strong start for Hong Kong's capital markets in 2021, as it would be the largest IPO since Budweiser Brewing Company 1876.HK raised $5.75 billion in September 2019.
+A deal of at least $5 billion would be a strong start for Hong Kong's capital markets in 2021, and would be the largest IPO since Budweiser Brewing Company 1876.HK raised $5.75 billion in September 2019.

 Kuaishou's apps feature user-uploaded videos as well as live-streaming programmes through which vendors can promote consumer products.